 When the referee blows his whistle to signal full time the players will make their way off the pitch to their changing rooms.
 Both home and away fans will then start to vacate their seats and head towards the exits through the turnstile.

-The PNE shop is located outside the stadium on the corner of Sir Tom Finney Stand and Alan Kelly Town End.
+The PNE shop is located next to the ticket office in the Sir Tom Finney Stand.
 There is a vast variety of products available for purchase such as hats, scarf's, shirts, coats to name just a few.

-The shop is now combined with the ticket office and is open Monday to Saturday all year round from 9am to 5pm except for matchdays when the shop is open from 9am until kick-off and reopens after the match ends and open until 6pm on a Friday.
+The shop is open Monday to Saturday all year round from 9am to 5pm except for matchdays when the shop is open from 9am until kick-off and reopens after the match ends.

-If PNE play on a Sunday the shop will be open 9am until kick-off.
+If PNE play on a Sunday the shop will be open from 9am until kick-off.

 Football matches last 90 minutes and are played in two halves of 45 minutes each.
 At the end of the first half there is a 'half-time' break of 15 minutes that will allow you time to go and get a drink or a bite to eat from our refreshment kiosks.